microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/README.md

 ## Technology Used

-Azure services used in this session inclue:
+Azure services used in this session include:

 - AKS Automatic
 - Azure OpenAI